-It seems fairly certain that Apple will launch a 5G iPhone in 2020.
-We expect the 5G iPhone to be the next generation of the iPhone 'Pro' series so it stands to reason that the iPhone 12 Pro and the iPhone 12 Pro Max would both be 5G handsets.
+We believe that Apple will launch a 5G iPhone in 2020.
+And we expect the 5G iPhone to be the next generation of the iPhone 'Pro' series, so it stands to reason that the iPhone 12 Pro and the iPhone 12 Pro Max would both be 5G handsets.

 While the iPhone 12 5G will use Apple's own A-Series platform including Apple-designed CPU and graphics processor, the crucial 5G modem component will be provided by Qualcomm.

 Even if the 5G iPhone didn't use the X60, there wouldn't be a problem with using Qualcomm's slightly older X55 modem which has been used in most of the 5G phones we've seen so far in 2019 and 2020.

 Having said that, Apple is known for its exacting standards and it is likely to want to use the very best hardware it can - as long as the price is right of course.
 The X60 is more power-efficient and so will produce less heat and draw less power from the battery.

 Qualcomm also introduced a smaller antenna module - the QTM535 - to go alongside the X60 and, again, we think this could well be for Apple's benefit primarily - even though Qualcomm has plenty of other partners making 5G phones, of course.